 FINALLY!
 We are now at a point where we are merely a matter of hours, not days, away from the long-awaited premiere of season 3 of Downton Abbey tonight on PBS.
 Watching parties are in their final stages of preparation, individuals are feverishly sending out ‘do not call’ notices via Facebook and Twitter and, much like their NFL fan counterparts who sport their favorite team and player jerseys throughout the playoffs, fans of Downton Abbey are also beginning to draw battle lines as to who they most identify with, the upstairs or the downstairs.

-Cast members (left to right) Hugh Bonneville (Robert Crawley, Earl of Grantham), Jim Carter (Mr. Carson), Sophie McShera (Daisy), Elizabeth McGovern (Cora Crawley, Countess of Grantham), Joanne Froggatt (Anna), and Rob James-Collier (Thomas) show their support for the radio of choice, both upstairs and downstairs, at Downton Abbey.
+Cast members Hugh Bonneville (Robert Crawley, Earl of Grantham), Jim Carter (Mr. Carson), Sophie McShera (Daisy), Elizabeth McGovern (Cora Crawley, Countess of Grantham), Joanne Froggatt (Anna), and Rob James-Collier (Thomas) showed their support for the radio of choice, both upstairs and downstairs, at Downton Abbey.

 Whether you are new to the party or if you have been a Downton Abbey P1 from day one and would like to make sure you are ‘down with Downton’, here’s your chance to test your knowledge of the show’s historical context — and some of its plot points — with this NPR quiz.
 The first one is, perhaps, the easiest of them all.
 Where do you rank?